chantastic/reactpatterns/README.markdown

 This sets a nice clear boundary and maximizes the re-usability of stateless function.

 This pattern isn't limited to stateless functions.
-Given that a stateless function can't keep `refs` or use lifecycle events, you'll find yourself using this with component classes as well.
+Because stateless function don't have lifecycle events, you'll use this pattern with component classes as well.

 *(It's best to process the event object on the stateful component)*